Create New Possibilities

 Art and life can both get messy, but sweeping up paper scraps is easier than dealing with life messes.
 That’s where I come in because I want to help with messy life stuff.

 I’m sensitive to others’ distress and understand the desire to feel better.
-Having worked through my own messes as a young person, I’m familiar with the benefits of therapy from both the client and therapist perspective.
+Having worked through my own messes as a young person, I understand therapy from both the client and therapist perspectives.

 Perhaps you’re familiar with the saying, to clean a mess, you have to make a mess.
-Art therapy is an interactive approach that brings order to chaos, and I will work with your kid to connect our work in therapy to the real life messy challenges they’ve been trying to manage.
+Art therapy is hands-on and brings order to chaos, and I will work with you to connect our work in therapy to the real life messy challenges you want to manage.

-Together, we’ll try to sort it out so that they feel better and can move forward.
+Together, we’ll try to sort it out so that you feel confident to do the things you want to do and be your authentic self.

 “Lee Ann is super nice and obviously very knowledgeable.
 After going through several therapists in online platforms who I didn’t feel good about and didn’t feel like they understood me, I feel like Lee Ann does.
 I’m happy I tried again with her.”